 Writing can be a lonely endeavour.
 Alone at your desk, perched precariously between all of the other demands in your life, it’s easy to lose heart, and faith in yourself and your words.
 If it’s the first time you have attempted a book-length work, it can be hard to know where to start … or how to finish.

-At Olvar Wood, we are great believers in the mentorship model for learning the craft of writing.
-It is more practical and personal than a university course or workshop, and, we believe, usually much more effective.
+We’re great believers in the mentorship model for learning the craft of writing.
+It is more practical and personal than a university course or workshop, and usually much more effective.
 Our goal is to support you in completing your project and improving your writing and self-editing skills.

 A mentorship is about you, your writing project, and your dreams as writer.

 A skillful mentor can help you draw out the full potential of your work – and yourself.
 It can be a challenging but often exhilarating working relationship, during which you make more rapid progress than you would if you stumbled along by yourself.

-The year-long mentorship is designed around developing your book-length manuscript for submission to a publisher.
+Year-long mentorships are designed around developing your book-length manuscript for submission to a publisher.
 It includes a broader program of reading, research, thinking, exploration of your creative process, and self editing skills.
 From 2014, year-long mentorships are available via application only, with a maximum of four places.